mshteyn/Flavor-Finder/README.md

 Significant GPU resources are required to load the necessary components of the model.

 Updating our vector database requires access to ubscription-based Google API keys which were beyond our budget.
 We've developed a tool that enables live scrapping of the Google Local API to perform this update but it is beyond the financial scope to subsidize that functionality at this time.
+As a result, our vector database is necessarily dated by the age of the dataset we had access to, containing reviews through 2020.

 ## Conclusion